MaxFork/SPQL/README.md

 ```

 ## The Author
-The SPQL programming language was originally designed and developed by [Salif Mehmed](https://github.com/salifm/)
+The SPQL programming language was originally designed and developed by [Salif Mehmed](https://github.com/salifm/).

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.